-Since the launch of Redux in 2015, it has been preferred solution for state management.
-Because of that by the time “you should learn Redux” has became universal truth.
+Since the launch of Redux in 2015, it has been the preferred solution for state management.
+Because of that by the time “you should learn Redux” has become a universal truth.
 Many people start to use Redux without knowing why actually we need Redux.
 Because there are situations, Redux is not the best option we have.

 Before start using Redux, it is important to understand how to use it.
 Especially because there is another solution, which is a supplementary solution Reacts Context API!

-Before we start talking about React, we need to have an understanding about two more things.
+Before we start talking about React, we need to have an understanding of two more things.

 - what is state management means?